AEU long-term plan sample: secondary school-based consultation

 Organisation of work of teachers in their first 12 months of teaching

-Teachers in their first 12 months of teaching will teach a maximum of 18 hours face-to-face per week and will not be required to take ‘extras’, with the usual arrangements for replacement classes apply.
-In addition, teachers requested to act as mentor for a classroom teacher in their first 12 months will be allocated a one period time allowance per week per graduate mentored to support their mentee.
+Teachers in their first 12 months of teaching will teach a maximum of 17.5 hours face-to-face per week and will not be required to take ‘extras’.
+The usual arrangements for replacement classes will apply.
+In addition, teachers requested to act as mentor for a classroom teacher in their first 12 months will be allocated a one-period time allowance per week per early career teacher mentored to facilitate mentoring.

 Where a teacher is absent or unavailable to take their class, a replacement teacher will be allocated to take the class.
-If a person is under-allotted and available, they will be allocated the class prior to a teacher being given an ‘extra’ class or a casual relief teacher being used.
+The school will first seek a casual relief teacher and then use available ‘extras’.
+See clause 13 above for further information on maximum extras to be allocated.

-Where a teacher’s normal class is absent (e.g. attending an excursion), that teacher may be assigned a replacement class on the day their class is lost.
-Where a teacher’s regular class has been dismissed for the year (e.g. Year 12s finish in October, Year 10s and 11s finish in November), a teacher may be assigned replacement classes of up to 80% of their timetabled allotment in any given week.
+Where a teacher’s normal class is absent (e.g., attending an excursion), that teacher may be assigned a replacement class on the day their class is lost, up to the amount of periods the teacher lost.

-A teacher who is teaches a Year 12 class(es) will not be allocated replacement classes until the students in that class(es) has completed the final exam for that subject.
+A teacher who teaches a Year 12 class(es) will not be allocated replacement classes until the students in that class(es) have completed the final exam for that subject.
 This is to ensure that a Year 12 teacher can continue to provide pre-exam support to students.

 Allotment preferences at Exampleville Secondary College

-Yard duty will be shared equitably across the teaching staff (pro rata for part-time staff) and is to be considered as part of a teacher’s ‘other duties’ under the 30+8 model.
+Yard duty will be allocated equitably across the teaching staff (pro-rata for part-time staff) and is to be considered as part of a teacher’s ‘other duties’ under the 30+8 model.
 Yard duty scheduled before and after school will occur with staff via consultation and agreement rather than allocation.
-The maximum yard duty allotment will be 1 lunch (20 minutes) and two recess or before/after school duties (15 minutes each).
+The maximum yard duty allotment will be one lunch (30 minutes) and two recess or before/after school duties (15 minutes each).

 All staff at Exampleville Secondary College have a role in ensuring that the school is culturally safe for Aboriginal and/or Torres Strait Islander staff, students, families and visitors.